SELF is on a world tour and playing to sell-out crowds. The headlining show—Self-Promotion—is garnering rave reviews and standing ovations.

 He went on to say that he was willing to yield his entire life in order to invest in others—to sacrifice self for the benefit of their faith.

 “Even if I am to be poured out as a drink offering upon the sacrificial offering of your faith, I am glad and rejoice with you all.”
 Philippians 2:17, ESV

 Jesus is our supreme example.
 He perfectly demonstrated the relationship we are to have with self.
 Jesus did not live in pursuit of earthly reward.
-He lived sacrificially, yielding self-desire to the will of His Father.
+He lived sacrificially, dying to self, yielding His desire to the will of His Father.
 He freely exchanged self-love for love for others.